transmart/transmartApp-DB/postgresql/biomart/README.txt

 Prior to executing the scripts:
 a.
-Create transmartdb database if does not exist
+Create transmart database if does not exist
 b.
 In biomart/prerequisites.sql, update the locations of the 2 tablespaces to be created BIOMART and INDX.
 Verify that these directories exist with proper permissions.

 The biomart schema can be created thru either the dump file or the raw scripts.